Nystagmus: Thiamine deficiency

-Risk factors for thiamine deficiency, or beri beri, in turn include a diet of mostly white rice, as well as alcoholism, dialysis, chronic diarrhea, and taking high doses of diuretics.
+Risk factors for thiamine deficiency, or beriberi, in turn include a diet of mostly white rice, as well as alcoholism, dialysis, chronic diarrhea, and taking high doses of diuretics.
 Rarely it may be due to a genetic condition that results in difficulties absorbing thiamine found in food.
 Wernicke encephalopathy and Korsakoff syndrome are forms of dry beriberi.

 Central nervous system (CNS) diseases and disorders

 Central nervous system disorders such as with a cerebellar problem, the nystagmus can be in any direction including horizontal.
 Purely vertical nystagmus usually originates in the central nervous system, but it is also an adverse effect commonly seen in high phenytoin toxicity.
 Other causes of toxicity that may result in nystagmus include: